Get care

 What if there are changes to the way my current prescription is covered?

-As a member of the plan, you should have received your Annual Notice of Change (ANOC) by September 30.
-You may notice that a formulary medication that you are currently taking is either not on the upcoming year's formulary or that coverage is limited in the upcoming year.
-In either case, we will provide a transition fill, typically a one-time 30-day supply of a drug you were taking and as long as you have filled the affected drug within the last 120 days of the prior contract year.
+As a member of the plan, you may notice that a medication that you are currently taking is either not on the upcoming year's formulary or that coverage is limited in the upcoming year.
+In either case, we will provide a temporary supply, or a transition fill, typically a one-time 30-day supply of a drug you were taking.
+You are eligible to receive this transition supply within the first 120 days after your plan becomes effective.
 Doing this gives you time to talk with your doctor about the change in coverage.
 Please note that not all medications qualify for a transition supply.

 Independence Blue Cross can only offer a temporary transition supply of drugs that are eligible for coverage under Medicare Part D. Drugs that are excluded from Part D coverage are not eligible for a transition supply.

-For more information on excluded drugs, please reference your Evidence of Coverage (EOC).
+For more information on excluded drugs, please reference your plan's EOC.
 If you have more questions about our transition policy or need help asking for a coverage determination, call the Member Help Team.

 Coverage determination for Part D drugs